ABOUT BOKA BAY

 Kotor is one of those amazing places so unique in its setting and history that there is nothing like it anywhere in the world.
 The town lies huddled underneath the rocks of Mt Lovćen at the farthest end of the Gulf of Kotor.
 Though palms and olives surround it, the high mountains casting their shadows give it a cruel and cold feel.
 The Byzantine Emperor Constantine Porphyrogenitus in the 10th century wrote: “ Around the town are high hills so that the sun can be seen only in midday during the summer and never in winter.”
 Though overstated, his vision of the town’s setting is also true today and you will be surprised how late the sun comes up above Lovćen and how early it sets behind Mt Vrmac, especially during the winter.
 The town core, enclosed by walls, is a muddle of constricted streets bordered with tall stone edifices and paved with multicolored slabs that only reveal their true beauty after the rain.
 The narrow lanes spread out in all directions connecting the small squares in such a bewildering fashion that no map will help the inexperienced visitor.
 One of the nicest things to do here is to go “lost” in Kotor’s Old Town, finding your own way through layers of its history and discovering interesting details.

 The beginnings of Kotor are covered in darkness.
-The earliest settlement was probably in Špiljari in a well-sheltered gap behind the Fortress, where the remains of a prehistoric settlement, and from where men could descent to the sea to fish or to hunt in the woods above.
+The earliest settlement was probably in Špiljari in a well-sheltered gap behind the Fortress, where the remains of a prehistoric settlement, and from where men could descend to the sea to fish or to hunt in the woods above.
 Their hideout in case of an attack at the top of the hill (today occupied by the Fort of San Giovanni) was later fortified by the Illyrians.
-In Roman times a settlement called Acruvium is mentioned and traditional claims it to be the predecessor of Kotor, but this town probably lay on a more fertile area to the south.
+In Roman times a settlement called Acruvium is mentioned and tradition claims it to be the predecessor of Kotor, but this town probably lay on a more fertile area to the south.
 The present-day location of the town is in consequence of the era of instability, during the time of barbaric onslaughts when good protection was the most important prerogative for survival.
 The residents of Roman Acruvium took shelter on a small patch of land, hidden at the end of the deep Gulf, protected on one side by the sea, on the other an inaccessible hill, from the north by river Škudra, and from the south by the Gurdić spring.
 These four natural barriers amongst which the town developed were its limits until the 19th century.

 Kotor was mentioned first as Dekaderon in 670 when it was already a bishop’s seat.
 In this early phase, the town was sacked by the Saracens in 867 and by the Bulgarians in 1002, but it managed to rise and become again an important administrative and trading spot on the Adriatic under Byzantine protection.
 In 1186 it becomes a part of the Serbian state of Nemanjićs and thus its most prosperous era began.
 The town’s aristocracy which was of Roman descent continued to rule over all of the town’s internal matters while its merchants received a guaranteed market.
 Kotor became the most important trading port of Serbia.
-From Kotor Romanesque and Gothic art spread into Serbia but the town also absorbed influences from the east and its art remained a blend of Byzantine and western influences.
+From Kotor Romanesque and Gothic art spread into Serbia but the town also absorbed influences from the east and its art remained a blend of Byzantine and Western influences.

 The 14th century was the golden age of Kotor when its merchants stood shoulder to shoulder with those of its largest competitor- Dubrovnik.
 The aristocracy secured all the power in its hands and built gothic palaces, becoming the treasures of the Serbian state and financiers of mines while its educated Franciscan monks built the most magnificent royal monasteries for the Nemanjićs.
-When in 1371 the dynasty of Nemanjic's ended, aristocracy started quarreling, and Kotor was faced with a crisis.
+When in 1371 the dynasty of Nemanjic ended, the aristocracy started quarreling, and Kotor was faced with a crisis.
 Trade was crippled by many internal borders.
 The Dubrovnik fleet threatened the town and the armies of local barons stood in front of its walls demanding taxes and pledges of allegiance.
 The town tried to find protection changing several masters until in 1420 agreed to accept Venetian rule.
 This arrangement had a mutual benefit and as neighboring lands fell into the hands of the Ottomans, Kotor stood sheltered by its thoroughly long walls.
-In the 16th and 17th centuries, its walls gave the home to a number of renaissance artists while successfully fighting off Turkish attacks from land and the sea.
+In the 16th and 17th centuries, its walls gave the home to a number of Renaissance artists while successfully fighting off Turkish attacks from land and the sea.
 Much more damage to the town was made by the earthquakes of 1563 and 1667 which tore down its old palaces and by several plagues that wiped out many noble families.

 When all of Boka Kotorska was freed from Turkish danger at the end of the 17th century Kotor was faced with the much fiercer competition of other communes and lost its trading importance remaining only an administrative and religious center for the Gulf.
 It was also the closest town to Montenegro, the place from where Venetians communicated with the inland, sending money to spread their influence and spies to gather information.
 By now Latin become reduced to the language of administration and science and when the Venetian republic was abolished by Napoleon the local Catholic and Orthodox felt the moment was right to unite with their brethren in Montenegro, as was decided in 1813 in Dobrota, today a suburb of Kotor.
 In the 20th century, the antiquities of Kotor attracted more and more attention from scientists and tourists alike.
 When the devastating earthquake hit the town in 1979 this only cleared the road for a thorough reconstruction of its Old Town which now enjoys all the amenities of the modern age while not losing its ancient looks.
 The town tripled its populace which spilled outside its walls, forming new suburbs and embracing the neighboring communes.

 Sea Gate is the most common entrance to Kotor’s Old Town but only two hundred years ago this gate could be approached only on a ship as the whole of the waterfront didn’t exist.
 The current gate was opened to the north of the old one which sank into the sea after the earthquake in 1537.
-After the successful defense against the pirate Hayredthedin Barbarossa, the Sea Gate got its renaissance decoration in 1555 under the provost Bernardo Reiner ( note the initials BR and year in Roman numerals).
+After the successful defense against the pirate Hayredthedin Barbarossa, the Sea Gate got its Renaissance decoration in 1555 under the provost Bernardo Reiner ( note the initials BR and year in Roman numerals).
 The gate was vandalized after the communists took over in 1945 when the Venetian Lion of St Mark was replaced with a five-pointed star and the date of the liberation of Kotor as well as the Habsburg coat-of-arms was replaced with the one of socialist Yugoslavia.
 Inside the gate is the relief of the Virgin Mary flanked with the town’s patron St Tryphon (always shown with a model of Kotor in his hands) and St Bernardino of Siena (dated from the late 15th century).
 Above the gate, it is an inspiration in Latin celebrating the Turkish defeat of 1657.
 On the left side of the gate is a small park with a cafe, and to the right, the town’s picturesque green market, with a variety of fresh products.

 The largest of Kotor’s squares are also social centers where most events happen.
 The focal point of the square is the Clock Tower built in 1602 on the site of the medieval torture tower, while the clock was added in the late 18th century.
 The ornate obelisk in front of it served as a pillory of shame.
 The whole west side of the square is taken by the Provost's Palace built after the 1667 earthquake.
 The main decorative element of its 60 m long facade is a balcony of almost the same length.
 The palace is adjoined by the Guards Tower.
 On its other side is the so-called The Old Town Hall given this name due to its function in the late 19th and early 20th century when its neo-renaissance facade was constructed.
-It is also known as napoleon’s Theatre, as it was renovated by the French in 1810 to become the first theatre hall in Kotor.
+It is also known as Napoleon’s Theatre, as it was renovated by the French in 1810 to become the first theatre hall in Kotor.

 Across the small passage is the building of the old Arsenal where weapons for the town’s garrison and fleet were kept and after which the square was named.
 Later on, it housed the military bakery.
 The edifice got its present-day look after the 1979 earthquake.
 The passage between the Theatre and the Arsenal gives way to the Citadel, the strongest part of Kotor’s ramparts, and to the round the Kampana Tower.
 In the street starting at the south side of the square and leading to the Flour Square at your right you will notice the splendid stone portal in the late Venetian gothic style.
 The portal features the arms of the Bizanti family, one of the most important patrician families in Kotor from the 14th to 18th centuries.